maybleMyers/H1111/README.md

 ## To Use the new Skyreels-V2 models

 I have provided these 2 at https://huggingface.co/maybleMyers/wan_files_for_h1111

  SkyReels-V2-I2V-14B-720P-FP16.safetensors
  SkyReels-V2-I2V-14B-540P-FP16.safetensors

 You can just drop them into the wan folder and use them in the WanX-i2v tab.
 Skyreels-V2 is a fine tune from Wan2.1.
+If you have download the kijai variants the will not work because he added extra keys to the model.

 ## To Use WanX